I-GUIDE/data-catalog-archive/schema/shapefile.md

 `.dbf`) as well as numerous optional files (`.prj`, `.sbn`, `.sbx`, `.fbn`, `.fbx`,`.ain` `.aih`, `.ixs`, `.mxs`, `.atx`, `.shp.xml`, `.cpg`, `.qix`).

-While all SchemaOrg properties are valid, below is a suggested subset to represent a single Shapefile object using the *[Dataset](https://schema.org/Dataset)* class.
+While all Schema.org properties are valid, below is a suggested subset to represent a single Shapefile object using the *[Dataset](https://schema.org/Dataset)* class.